Storyflow Logo

 Google Docs logo

-Pricing: Free with Workspace.
+Pricing: Free with a Google account.

-Pros: Free, mature collaboration, browser-based access.
+Pros: Free, mature real-time collaboration, browser-based access anywhere, version history.

 Verdict: Google Docs is the right pick for free document-style writing.
+Add a development tool when the outline starts to sprawl.

 How to Choose the Right Book Writing Software for Your Work